csfulop/tanulmanyi-versenyek/README-ai.md

 3. Create the coding summary file for the step.
 4. Await my review and confirmation of the summary.
 5. Only then can you ask to proceed to the next step.

+See existing step4-coding-summary-xxx.md files for the completed steps.
+Review these files to get familiar with previous key learnings and takeaways to avoid similar mistakes in the future.
+Before starting anything I want you to read all of the previous summary files, see the important key learnings and takeaways and any information that could be useful for the the remaining implementation steps of this project and summarize them for me.